mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 CPad Down: decrease selected game option
 CPad Left: select previous game option
 CPad Right: select next game option

+Note - the left trigger switches fill patterns in the flash browser, and runs the save manager in the SD browser.
 ========================================================================

 For more info, please visit the NeoFlash forums: